m-brantheim/m-brantheim.github.io/_posts/2016-11-14-Reflections on static site generators.markdown

 I made use of variables for commonly defined values so they only need to be written once.

-Pros and cons?
+-Pros and cons?

+Using variables means you can define values one time in one place, rather then repeating yourself in many places in the code.
+This makes it easier to experiment and to change the values.
+Like for example if you want to change a commonly used color you can just make one change instead of finding every use of it.
+The downside of this is that you must learn some additional syntax and how variables work.
+Anyone with some programming experience should know about variables and the syntax is probably similar to most other languages so I would say that is not such a big deal.

 -What do you think of static site generators?

 They can be useful for quickly making content-focused sites with static content... like blogs!
 It was a little bit tricky to get started at first since I had not used something similar before.
 But I have done some PHP coding where I would make use of a lot of partial sites which I would include into bigger pages.
 However for these PHP websites that I made I would make use of an SQL database to store posts for example.
-Overall I would say that was more complicated then using a static site generator since using a database you must write some code to perform CRUD operations (create, read, update, delete).
-The database can also be an attack vector for potential hackers so it requires additional security concerns like escaping strings that could carry SQL injections.
+Overall I would say that was more complicated then using a static site generator since using a database you must write some code to query the database and perform CRUD operations (create, read, update, delete).The database can also be an attack vector for potential hackers so it requires additional security concerns like escaping strings that could carry SQL injections.
 So in that sense static site generators are simple.

 -What type of projects are they suitable for?